airbnb/javascript/README.md

   <a name="naming--leading-underscore"></a><a name="22.4"></a>
   - [23.4](#naming--leading-underscore) Do not use trailing or leading underscores. eslint: [`no-underscore-dangle`](http://eslint.org/docs/rules/no-underscore-dangle.html) jscs: [`disallowDanglingUnderscores`](http://jscs.info/rule/disallowDanglingUnderscores)

-    > Why?
-JavaScript does not have the concept of privacy in terms of properties or methods.
-Although a leading underscore is a common convention to mean “private”, in fact, these properties are fully public, and as such, are part of your public API contract.
-This convention might lead developers to wrongly think that a change won't count as breaking, or that tests aren't needed. tl;dr: if you want something to be “private”, it must not be observably present.

-    ```javascript
-    // bad
-    this.__firstName__ = 'Panda';
-    this.firstName_ = 'Panda';
-    this._firstName = 'Panda';

-    // good
-    this.firstName = 'Panda';
-    ```

   <a name="naming--self-this"></a><a name="22.5"></a>
   - [23.5](#naming--self-this) Don't save references to `this`.
 Use arrow functions or [Function#bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind). jscs: [`disallowNodeTypes`](http://jscs.info/rule/disallowNodeTypes)